 WinRho SDF Side Effects

-Note: This document contains side effect information about rho (d) immune globulin.
-Some of the dosage forms listed on this page may not apply to the brand name WinRho SDF.
+Note: This page contains side effects data for the generic drug rho (d) immune globulin.
+It is possible that some of the dosage forms included below may not apply to the brand name WinRho SDF.

 For the Consumer

 Applies to rho (d) immune globulin: injectable, powder for solution, solution

 As well as its needed effects, rho (d) immune globulin (the active ingredient contained in WinRho SDF) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking rho (d) immune globulin, check with your doctor or nurse immediately:Rare

 - Bloody urine

 - decreased frequency of urination or amount of urine